opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for external service alert conditions:
 * list(policyId): returns all external service alert conditions for the given policy id.
+* list(policyId,name): returns all external service alert conditions for the given policy id and name.
 * show(policyId,conditionId): returns the external service alert condition for the given policy id and condition id.
 * delete(conditionId): deletes the external service alert condition with the given id.